mussatto/mussatto.github.io/_posts/2016-09-30-golang-travis.markdown

 categories: golang travis
 ---

-In this post I will describe how to setup Travis CI with GoLang on a github project.
+In this post I will describe briefly how to setup Travis CI with GoLang on a github project.

 ### The setup